AhmedAtia1507/Spectrophotometer_GP/README.md

-# Embedded Systems for Spectrophotometer
+# Electronic Systems for Spectrophotometer
 ## About
 Graduation Project for year 2023/2024 at Faculty of Engineering, Ain Shams University.
 This Project is sponsored by MIAC Company and under the supervision of Dr.Diaa Khalil and Eng.
 Bassem Ali "Representing MIAC Company".